 Developments have continued in respect of autonomous vessels both internationally and in the United Kingdom.
-In May 2022, the IMO's Maritime Safety Committee provided an update on the development of the regulation of maritime autonomous surface ships.
-This included approval of a road map to develop IMO goal-based instruments for cargo ships to be adopted in the second half of 2024.
-While these will not be mandatory, they will be used to develop a mandatory version that it is proposed will enter into force on 1 January 2028.
+In June 2023, the IMO's Maritime Safety Committee indicated that a non-mandatory goal based code would take effect in 2025 and will form the basis of the mandatory goal based code that it is proposed will enter into force on 1 January 2028.

-In the United Kingdom, the Maritime and Coastguard Agency released a consultation for a new statutory instrument, the Merchant Shipping (Small Workboats and Pilot Boats) Regulations 2023 and The Safety of Small Workboats and Pilot Boats - a Code of Practice (Workboat Code Edition 3).
-This will include positive recognition for autonomous vessels and will apply to workboats less than 24 metres in length, including remotely operated unmanned vessels operating as workboats when they are in commercial use as well as certain other types of vessels.
-It will apply to applicable UK vessels wherever they may be, as well as to non-UK workboats in UK waters operating out of UK ports.
+In the United Kingdom, a new statutory instrument, the Merchant Shipping (Small Workboats and Pilot Boats) Regulations 2023 and The Safety of Small Workboats and Pilot Boats - a Code of Practice (Workboat Code Edition 3) came into force in December 2023.
+This includes positive recognition for autonomous vessels and applies to workboats less than 24 metres in length, including remotely operated unmanned vessels operating as workboats when they are in commercial use as well as certain other types of vessels.
+It applies to applicable UKvessels wherever they may be, as well as to non-UK workboats in UK waters operating out of UK ports.
+The UK government has also indicated that it will be amending existing maritime legislation to accommodate autonomous vessels in UK waters.